Chapter 2 : Strangers With Cigarettes

 “What was all that about?”
 Marcy stopped her when they reached the entrance to the dungeons.
 “You were asleep at nine o’clock last night so don’t give me the ‘I didn’t sleep well’ squabble.”

-“I just don’t want to be around Rabastan right now,” Andromeda went with her instinct.
+“I just don’t want to be around Rabastan right now,” Andromeda followed her instinct, not wanting to tell Marcy about the boy.
 “I mean, did you see how he draped his arm around me, like he owned me?”

 “Why don’t you just tell him you’re not interested?”
 Marcy shrugged, crossing her arms.
 “I mean, you’re a Black.
 You don’t have to be with him if you don’t want to.”

 “I know, I know,” Andromeda bit her lip.
-“But you know I’ve always been bad at saying no.”
+“But you know I’ve always been bad at saying no. And we’ve grown up together so our families are really close.
+My sister’s married to his brother!”

-“Well then, let’s practice,” Marcy cleared her throat.
+“Well then, this is the perfect time to practice,” Marcy cleared her throat.
 “Andromeda, will you accompany me to Hogsmeade on the next trip?”

 Andromeda stifled a laugh at her friend’s attempt to impersonate Rabastan.